58 Probability

 Distribution Functions

-If the number of possible values is not countable, the random variable is called continuous.
-The concept of a probability mass function then does not make sense.
+If the number of possible values is not countable, the random variable \(X\) is continuous.
+The concept of a probability mass function then does not make sense because \(\Pr(X=x)=0\).
 Instead, continuous random variables are characterized by their probability density function (p.d.f., \(f(x)\)).
 Probabilities for continuous random variables are calculated by integrating the p.d.f.:

 \[\Pr(a < X < b) = \int_{a}^{b}{f(x)\ dx}\]

-The cumulative distribution function (c.d.f., \(F(x)\) is defined for any random variable as
+The cumulative distribution function (c.d.f., \(F(x)\) is defined for any random variable (discrete or continuous) as

 \[ F(x) = \Pr{(X \leq x)} \]

-In the case of a discrete random variable, this means summing the probabilities on the support up to and including \(x\):
+In the case of a discrete random variable, this means summing the probabilities over the support up to and including \(x\):

 \[ F(x) = \sum_{X:X \leq x}^{}{p(x)} \]